Crunchify/crunchify-pro-plugins/crunchy-sharing-readme.txt

 6. Done and Ready.

 == Changelog ==

+= 4.0.0 =
+* Fixed PHP Errors and Warnings for PHP 8.0
+* Fixed PHP Errors and Warnings for PHP 8.0
+* Tested upto WordPress 6.0.1

 = 3.7.0 =
 * Fixed PHP Notices and Warnings: WARNING: IN_ARRAY() EXPECTS PARAMETER